 As we continue to approach Easter with Wolfwood Week here on Beneath the Tangles, I’m proud to present “While I Was Yet Lost.”
-This is a short and wonderful fanfiction piece written by Celesma, a gifted writer.
-The story has Christian overtones, but even if you’re adverse to Christianity, I encourage you to read it… Read More While I Was Yet Lost: Wolfwood Meets Grace
+This is a short and wonderful fanfiction piece written by an anonymous friend.
+The story has Christian overtones, but even if you’re adverse to Christianity, I encourage you to read it—it doesn’t… Read More While I Was Yet Lost: Wolfwood Meets Grace

 Splitter of Chocolate Syrupy Waffles just released a scathing open letter to Anime News Network addressing the company’s leak of episode two of Oreimo one day before it even aired in Japan.
 The comments following the letter have been equally vicious.
 The letter made some very strong points.
 Now, I didn’t pay for ANN’s streaming… Read More Love Your Neighbors…Even ANN

 You don’t have to be an expert in anime to understand that a generation gap is developing between twenty-somethings and younger fans of the medium.
 Patrick W. Galbraith, in his book, The Otaku Encyclopedia, calls of the post-Evangelion fans the “fifth wave.”
 This is my wave – the time period in which I became hooked on anime.
 And just as with most people, I believe my wave to be best.